sanda-pop-3pg/be-the-qa-project/README.md

 The selenium images can be found [here](https://hub.docker.com/u/selenium/)

-Instructions on docker setup can be found [here](https://github.com/SeleniumHQ/docker-selenium)
+Instructions on selenium docker setup can be found [here](https://github.com/SeleniumHQ/docker-selenium)

 The setup includes a host which has selenium and chrome installed.